gnramsay/oots-get/README.md

 ## Command line switches

-To be added.
+- `--only-new` ( short form: `-n`) : only check for new up to the last comic already downloaded, this speeds up operation.

 ## To-Do

 Not in any specific order :

 - Improve error-checking and recovery
 - Add command line options to modify configuration, and a config file.
 Any options on command line to have precedence over settings specified in the configuration file.
 - Add command line options for quiet as well as the existing verbose, with same options in the config file.
 - Option to save log file for each run.
 - Add testing!
-- Add colours to the output, just because.
+- ~~Add colours to the output, just because.~~
-- Add option to start checking at the last downloaded comic instead of start.
+- ~~Add option to start checking at the last downloaded comic instead of start.~~

 ## Contributing